Preparedness Advice Blog

 The other day I was talking to some young mothers who had never heard of people in this country worm infestations.
 They found it hard to believe that they were common only 50 or 60 years ago.
 When I was a child, I remember my mother always worrying and watching to see if we had worm infestations.

 In talking to a few people, I find that they know very little about how to prevent or treat them.
-One very common type of worm is the pinworm or threadworm which looks like a piece of cotton thread. …Read More...
+One very common type of worm is the pinworm or threadworm which looks like a piece of cotton thread.
+The can run from about 1/16 to 1/2 inch in length.…Read More...

 First, understand that I am not a Doctor and can’t give medical advice.
 I am providing the formula for Dakin’s Solution for information only.